Over time, the computers inside air conditioners, refrigerators, televisions and automobiles will increasingly...

 "You're seeing computer networks built into everything," said David Michael Perry, global director of education for the Tokyo-based antivirus firm.
 "Look at cars.
 Door locks are increasingly controlled by computer networks.
 If you lock the keys in the car, OnStar can unlock it for you."
 Perry also noted how he can use the Internet to turn down the air conditioner in his house and how TiVo "is nothing but a networked computer."

 These technological advances will also make it possible for online outlaws to steal cars via the Internet or hijack the computer in the refrigerator.
 In the big picture, Perry said, the steady integration of computerized devices will give the bad guys limitless opportunities to burglarize users.
-The shift from
+The shift from viruses and worms to spyware and bots shows they are already adjusting their tactics to exploit increasingly integrated systems.

 "There were no viruses in our last Top 10 malware list," Perry said.
 "At last check rootkits were the top threat.
 Our Top 10 lists are now dominated by botnets."